Sampreet/qom/README.md

 | ![Wigner](./docs/images/05_00_wigner.gif) | ![Soliton](./docs/images/05_01_soliton.gif) |
 | Wigner distribution depicting the evolution of mechanical squeezing in a modulated optomechanical system. | Soliton propagation in an array of optomechanical systems at different phase lags between the input solitons. |

-A set of notebooks and scripts to demonstrate the usage of the toolbox can be found [here](https://github.com/sampreet/qom-examples).
+A set of notebooks and scripts to demonstrate the usage of the toolbox can be found in the [examples repository](https://github.com/sampreet/qom-examples).

 ## Installation